AVEVA/AVEVA-Samples/Basic/Java/readme.rst

 An ordered series of events is stored in a Qi stream.
 We've created a ``QiStream`` class mirroring the properties of the native Qi Service ``QiStream`` class.
-All you have to do is create a local QiStream instance, give it an id, assign it a type, and submit it to the Qi Service.
+All you have to do is create a local QiStream instance, give it an Id, assign it a type, and submit it to the Qi Service.
 You may optionally assign a stream behavior to the stream.
 This is the code to create a stream named ``evtStream`` for recording events of our sample type.
 The value of the ``TypeId`` property is the value of